elyor0529/requests/README.md

 if res.Error != nil {
 	panic(res.Error)
 }

 fmt.Println(res.StatusCode)  // 200

 ```

-`select` can be used to poll many channels asynchronously.
+`select` can be used to poll many channels asynchronously like normal.

 ```go